This article is written based on the lecture MATH532 by Prof. Hwang at POSTECH.

 https://www.reddit.com/r/ProgrammerHumor/comments/eez8al/gradient_descent/

-Simple gradient descent alogrithm has several limitations.
+Simple gradient descent algorithm has several limitations.

 Stochastic Gradient

-One method to overcome the limitations alluded before is the stochastic gradient descent.
+One method to overcome the limitations alluded to before is the stochastic gradient descent.
 It is literally the stochastic approximation of gradient descent optimization.

 limitation